Atari-Super-Bug-Plus/SuperBug/README.md

 ### Project Overview

-The Superbug Capstone Project recreated Atari’s 1977 arcade game Superbug for the Atari 8-bit computer line.
+The Super Bug Recreation Capstone Project recreated Atari’s 1977 arcade game Super Bug for the Atari 8-bit computer line.
 The game was developed in C using the Atari C libraries and compiled with the cc65 compiler into a .xex file, playable on both emulators and native Atari hardware.

-The project’s goal was to faithfully reimagine Superbug while working under the strict memory, resolution, and performance constraints of the Atari 1200XL and 800 systems.
+The project’s goal was to faithfully reimagine Super Bug while working under the strict memory, resolution, and performance constraints of the Atari 1200XL and 800 systems.
 It emphasized low-level programming and memory managament.

 #### Key Features